- Driving School

 So, grab your pen and paper and actively listen to your instructor’s words to take your note-taking skills to the next level.

-As a student, it can be nerve-wracking to speak up and ask your instructor a question.
-However, it is important to remember that seeking clarification is a crucial aspect of learning.
+As a student, speaking up and asking your instructor a question can be nerve-wracking.
+However, it is important to remember that seeking clarification is crucial to learning.

 If you are unsure about anything your instructor has said, don’t hesitate to ask for further explanation.
 In fact, asking questions can show your instructor that you are engaged and eager to learn.